-By Gail Mallimson
+By Gail Mallimson, University Development

 As a lifelong resident of the Bay Area, Kathy Kwan is uniquely poised to understand the impact a degree from SF State can have on students and the community.
 When her parents Benson Kwan (B.S., ’64) and Helen Chang Kwan (A.B., ’61) graduated from SF State in the early 1960s, they were the first generation in their families to earn college degrees.
-Growing up in San Francisco’s Chinatown, they endured discrimination and limited economic opportunity, but were helped by local organizations that offered support and leadership development.
+Growing up in San Francisco’s Chinatown, they endured discrimination and limited economic opportunity but were helped by local organizations that offered support and leadership development.

-In her role today as philanthropist and major donor to SF State’s Career Services & Leadership Development (CSLD) program, Kathy often meets students whose backgrounds are similar to those of her parents.
-Through the Eustace-Kwan Family Foundation, Kathy’s support of CSLD is now in its 5th year, and is focused on providing students with the soft skills and leadership development workshops needed to embark on fruitful careers – the kind of support that many students at more well-endowed colleges often receive as a matter of course through their personal networks.
+In her role today as philanthropist and major donor to SF State’s Career Services & Leadership Development program, Kathy often meets students whose backgrounds are similar to those of her parents.
+Through the Eustace-Kwan Family Foundation, Kathy’s support of CSLD is now in its 6th year and is focused on providing students with the soft skills and leadership development workshops needed to embark on fruitful careers – the kind of support that many students at more well-endowed colleges often receive as a matter of course through their personal networks.

 “Philanthropy has allowed me to develop a perspective on what students need over and above academic preparation.”